Greenwich Village Story: Production

+Melinda Cordell Plank, was a member of the American Ballet Theatre.
+Sunja Svendsen was a New York student of Étienne Decroux.
+Tani Seitz was also known as Tani Guthrie, is the twin sister of actress Dran Seitz.

 The film was shot on location in Greenwich Village and in the Berkshires, including a nude swimming scene filmed at Lake Garfield, Massachusetts.
 According to director Jack O'Connell, the loud sounds of motorboat engines in the sequence were replaced in the final soundtrack by prerecorded crickets.

 O'Connell had earlier worked as second assistant director for Michelangelo Antonioni's L'Avventura (1960), while cinematographer Baird Bryant later worked as an uncredited assistant to László Kovács for Easy Rider (1969) and shot that film's LSD trip sequence in a New Orleans cemetery.

 Reception

-In a contemporary review for The New York Times, critic A. H. Weiler praised O'Connell's direction and the film's realism: "Life, Mr. O'Connell apparently has learned, is real and earnest and happy Hollywood endings occur only on the West Coast.
+In a contemporary review for The New York Times, critic A. H. Weiler wrote "Life, Mr. O'Connell apparently has learned, is real and earnest and happy Hollywood endings occur only on the West Coast.
 His leads and the supporting players, most of whom have had experience in the theater and television, behave, for the most part, naturally and unaffectedly.
 There are many evidences of amateurism, but these may be forgiven for the obvious sincerity they contribute to their assignments."

+Kine Weekly wrote: "While the picture has points to recommend it, the artistic validity is much lessened by the fact that the author-producer-director has grafted an essentially melodramatic story onto real backgrounds of Greenwich Village, containing real people going about their normally unusual daily rounds."

+Boxoffice wrote: "This is a first-rate example of realistic, strikingly original independent filmmaking. ...
+O'Connell, who gained film experience with Federico Fellini and Michelangelo Antonioni in Italy, has achieved some of these masters' off-beat authenticity and appeal. ...
+His use of actual Village locations, including an opening during a Washington Square folk-sing and the crowded beatnik bars and hangouts, is superb and the photography by Baird Bryant is striking."